-- 5.1.1 Power transformers and Liquid cooled transformers shall conform to IEC 60076. - 5.1.2 Dry-type transformers should be used by preference.
-They shall conform to IEC 60076-11.
-Exceptions shall be agreed with TL. - 5.1.3 Only transformers with separate windings shall be used.
+5.1.1 Power transformers and Liquid cooled transformers have to comply with the applicable Parts of the IEC 60076 Series.

+5.1.2 Dry-type transformers should be used by preference.
+They have to comply with IEC 60076-11.
+Exceptions shall be agreed with TL.

+5.1.3 Only transformers with separate windings shall be used.
 Exceptions are auto-transformer starters.

-- 5.1.4 Transformers producing a low voltage from a high voltage shall be equipped with an earthed shielding winding between the low-voltage and high-voltage coil. - 5.1.5 If oil-cooled transformers are used, measures shall be taken to ensure that the windings are completely covered by oil, even for inclinations of 22.5°. - 5.1.6 Oil immersed transformers are to be provided with the following alarms and protections: - Liquid level (Low) alarm - Liquid temperature (High) alarm - Liquid level (Low) trip or load reduction - Liquid temperature (High) trip or load reduction - Gas pressure relay (High) trip
+5.1.4 Transformers producing a low voltage from a high voltage shall be equipped with an earthed shielding winding between the low-voltage and high-voltage coil.

+5.1.5 If oil-cooled transformers are used, measures shall be taken to ensure that the windings are completely covered by oil, even for inclinations of 22.5°.

+5.1.6 Oil immersed transformers are to be provided with the following alarms and protections:

+- Liquid level (Low) alarm

+- Liquid temperature (High) alarm

+- Liquid level (Low) trip or load reduction

+- Liquid temperature (High) trip or load reduction

+- Gas pressure relay (High) trip